jmf7ak/Persister_project/README.md

 The R environment is managed with `renv` to ensure reproducibility.
 The `renv.lock` file contains all package versions used in the analyses.
-There are two py.toml files in the Modeling folder, pyproject_riptide.toml for creating a metabolic modeling environment and pyproject.toml for data analysis.
+There are two py.toml files in `Modeling/`, `pyproject_riptide.toml` for creating a metabolic modeling environment and `pyproject.toml` for data analysis.